 A client in the fitness business is currently trying to uplevel and scale her business.
-She has been in the business for about 5 years and has secured intellectual property rights in a certain type of fitness methodology and brand.
+She's been in the business for about 5 years and has secured intellectual property rights in a certain type of fitness methodology and brand.
 One way to grow her business would be through franchising.
 Or as I suggested, licensing.

 A lack of capital is the most common barrier to business expansion.
 Taking on debt, paying interest on the debt, or inviting investors in exchange for equity are all barriers to expansion.
 Franchising and licensing can help overcome these barriers.
 They allow businesses to contract or license their brand in exchange for a fee and a portion of the profits.